tdhock/tdhock.github.io/_posts/2024-10-10-torch-roc-aum.md

 The classic objective function for evaluation is the zero-one loss, which computes the number/proportion of labels which are mis-classified (in the test set).
-The zero-one loss first computes the real `f(x)` scores to a class by thresholding at zero, and then computes the proportion of predicted classes do not match the label classes.
+The zero-one loss first each real-valued `f(x)` score to a class by thresholding at zero, and then computes the proportion of predicted classes that do not match the label classes.

 ``` python